Build log: Digi stilts

 That’s pretty much the base frame complete,

 I drilled 4 holes through the foot rest plates, and through the frame using an M6 drill, and used very long countersunk bolts to bolt the foot plate and the straps to the frame all at the same time, with locknuts at the bottom.
-I used some of the wide washers so the nylon straps would not pull off the bolts.
+I used some wide washers so the nylon straps would not pull off the bolts.

 I used a countersunk drill and some spare pieces of abs plastic to thicken the foot plate to make sure the heads would not protrude through my soles.